sheepyrad/D2P2F/README.md

 1. **Locate the Script**

-    Open the `download.py` script in your preferred text editor.
+    Copy the `download.py` script to a directory containing the DALI results text file

 2. **Modify the DALI Result File Path**